FlatBuffers IDL Support

 Defaults and Metadata

-- FlatBuffers default values are parsed but not applied as Fory runtime defaults.
+- FlatBuffers default values are parsed but not applied as Fory defaults.

 - Non-Fory metadata attributes are preserved as generic options in IR and may be consumed by downstream tooling.